 Other things being equal, an HTTPS website will be almost inevitably be slower than its less secure counterpart, thanks to the extra round-trips required for the TLS (Transport Layer Security) handshake that makes HTTP secure.
-While this may only amount to a less than a hundred milliseconds, human interaction could perceive that the website is slower.
-What's more, this effect will be more noticeable on high-latency mobile networks.
+While this may only amount to a maximum of a less than a hundred milliseconds, human interaction could perceive that the website is slower.
+What’s more, this effect will be more noticeable on high-latency mobile networks.

 Fortunately, there are plenty of ways to make TLS fast.
 Here are a few: